 Prior period adjustments.
 Use line 9 to correct errors in tax reported on an earlier return.
 If you report both an underpayment and an overpayment, show only the net amount.
 Enter the adjustments for sick pay and fractions of cents (see instructions above) in the appropriate line 9 entry spaces.
 Enter the amount of all other adjustments in the "Other" entry space, and enter the total of the three types of adjustments in the line 9 entry space to the right.
-Except for current period adjustments (see above), explain any amount on line 9 on Form 941c, Supporting Statement To Correct Information, or attach an equivalent supporting statement.
+Explain any prior period adjustment on line 9 on Form 941c, Supporting Statement To Correct Information, or attach an equivalent supporting statement.
+Do not file Form 941c separately from Form 941-SS.